ros-navigation/docs.nav2.org/configuration/packages/configuring-amcl.rst

   ============== =============================

   Description
-    The introspection mode for services.
+    The introspection mode for services and actions.
 Options are "disabled", "metadata", "contents".

 :update_min_a: